CorporateGuuu/nexustechhub/database/README.md

    - Copy and paste the contents of `products-seed.sql`
    - Click "Run" to add sample products

-### Option 2: Use Combined Script
+### Option 2: Use Combined Script (Fixed)

 - Copy and paste the contents of `setup-all.sql` into Supabase SQL Editor
-- Note: This file may be truncated due to size limits
+- This file now contains the complete setup with all tables, categories, and products
+- Note: The file uses PostgreSQL syntax (SERIAL, TIMESTAMPTZ, etc.) compatible with Supabase

 ## Database Structure